North Karelia Grants

 Regional Fund Special Purpose Grants

-The North Savo and the North Karelia Regional Funds will together award a maximum of a 100,000-euro grant to a high-quality, multidisciplinary undertaking that involves actors from both regions.
+The North Savo and the North Karelia regional funds will altogether award a maximum of 100,000 euro grant to a high-quality, multidisciplinary undertaking that includes parties from both regions.
+In the 2022 application round, the grant is aimed at human and social sciences.
+Kindly submit your application to a single regional fund only.

 Spearhead projects requiring larger-than-usual funding will receive a minimum of 40,000 euros in the form of one or two grants.
 Such projects require fresh or exceptional points of view, content, quality, or design.